-In accordance with the instructions for Schedule 1, Columns 4, 5, 6 and 8, the costs of providing encounter-based services without RVU weights and the costs of providing encounter-based services with RVU weights that are combined and billed as a bed day are to be classified under Columns 4, 5, 6 or 8, as appropriate.
-The RVU-based units that are combined and billed as a bed day are not to be included in Schedule 3 or 3A.
+In accordance with the instructions for Schedule 1, the costs of providing encounter-based services with RVU weights that are:

-The costs of providing encounter-based services with RVU weights in residential and inpatient facilities that are billed separately from bed days, such as professional services in an inpatient setting (therapy, medication management, evaluations, etc.), are to be classified under Column 3, Encounter-based Services with RVU Weights.
-The RVU-based units that are billed separately are to be included in Schedule 3 or 3A.
+- Combined and billed as a bed day are to be classified under Column 4.
+The RVU-based units that are combined and billed as a bed day are not to be included in Schedule 4. - Billed separately from bed days, such as professional services in an inpatient setting (therapy, medication management, evaluations, etc.), are to be classified under Column 3.
+The RVU-based units that are billed separately are to be included in Schedule 4.